Learning Pseudorandom Numbers with Transformers: Permuted Congruential Generators, Curricula, and Interpretability

 \paragraph{Separate Datasets (\Cref{fig:separate-combined}b,d).} We follow the same procedure for selecting $a$ and $c$ but train a separate model on each generator type individually.
 Each model is trained for $50$k steps with batch size $512$ (roughly $4$ hours on two A100 GPUs).
 We perform a grid search over learning rate and weight decay for each generator to ensure fair comparison across configurations.

 \paragraph{Truncated LCG (\Cref{fig:truncation-modulus} left).} We evaluate truncated LCGs with $m=2^{16}$, varying the number of retained bits $k$ from 1 to 16, which determines the effective output range.
 Each integer is tokenized into two base-256 digits, except for special cases where a smaller base performed better: for $k{=}7$ we use base-128 with one digit, and for $k{=}9$ we use base-64 because training with base-256 consistently yielded worse performance.
 This tokenization dramatically reduces the vocabulary size (e.g., $k{=}16$ would otherwise require 65,536 symbols) and empirically improves convergence.
 Because each number is split into two tokens, the context length doubles, and a prediction is counted correct only when both digits are predicted correctly.

+Base-256 tokenization is a practical trade-off between context length and vocabulary size.
+With bit-wise tokenization, an 8-bit output would expand to 8 tokens, increasing the context length by a factor of 8 and, leading to roughly $64\times$ more attention memory and compute.
 For each configuration, we train for 50k steps with batch size 512, taking roughly four hours on two NVIDIA H100 GPUs for two-digit experiments and about two hours for one-digit experiments.

 \paragraph{Larger Modulus (\Cref{fig:truncation-modulus} right, middle).} For $m=2^{18}$, we trained a 4-layer Transformer for 50k steps (batch size 512) with context length 512 on two NVIDIA A100 GPUs (4 hours).
 The curriculum began with sequences from $m{=}2^{16}$ mixed into $m{=}2^{18}$ at $\alpha{=}0.01$ and decayed exponentially to zero over the first 40k steps.
 Training continued for the remaining 10k steps entirely on $m{=}2^{18}$.
 Training sets for each modulus were generated with $n_a{=}n_c{=}1024$.
 Using learning rate $0.0005$ and weight decay $1.0$, the model achieved a test accuracy on $m{=}2^{18}$ of $0.9907$ at position 512. \Cref{fig:cur-16-18} shows the curriculum, learning rate and learning curve.